Art in Bloom History

 The three met – and the result is a new initiative for Lewes called Art in Bloom, which falls under the auspices of Lewes in Bloom.
 Its mission is “to enhance the beautification and cultural environment of Historic Lewes and the community at large by means of public art.”
 While Lewes in Bloom is currently best known for its beautification through floral displays and landscaping – Art in Bloom wishes to add outdoor art (such as sculptures, and perhaps murals and mosaics) in Lewes’ parks and other public spaces to enhance the cultural beauty of the city.

-Art in Bloom’s Steering Committee includes Jane Ellan Golde chair, Carolyn Marshall, Warren Golde, John Lester, and Ed Zygmonski.
-David Beck is the liaison to the Lewes in Bloom Board of Advisors.
+In 2016, Art in Bloom’s Steering Committee included Jane Ellan Golde chair, Tony Boyd-Heron, Carolyn Marshall, Warren Golde, Ed Zygmonski, Laura McGrew and Sue Sandmeyer.
+David Beck was the liaison to the Lewes in Bloom Board of Advisors.

 Your enthusiasm and support are appreciated.
 We have every reason to believe that we will move forward with the support of the Mayor and City Council in early 2017.